sumitshetye2/8-Ball-App/admin/cipipeline/phase1.md

 ### Code Quality Via Tool:

 This step is vital in ensuring good software quality.
 To avoid repetition, maintain readability of code and have help in pointing out errors, we choose to use CodeClimate.
 It is a GitHub friendly tool with many advantages.
+"Code Climate’s flagship product, Velocity, analyzes all the data from your GitHub repos and provides you with heads-up displays, real-time analytics, and custom reports to give you a clearer perspective on how your engineering team is working." ([Link](https://codeclimate.com/company#:~:text=Code%20Climate's%20flagship%20product%2C%20Velocity,your%20engineering%20team%20is%20working.)